 Utrecht rose to prominence in Roman times, when a fort was built here close to the banks of the River Rhine.
 The settlement grew and prospered and by the 12th century Utrecht had become an important trading town.

-Utrecht is just 40-minutes’ drive from Amsterdam so if you live in northern England or Scotland our
+Travel to Utrecht is simple.
+It's just 40-minutes’ drive from Amsterdam so if you live in northern England or Scotland our

 are a fantastic way to experience a city break and a cruise in one go.